 The items that really pressure your profit margins on order fulfillment costs are usually labor-related.
 Whether it’s pick/pack, rework, or quality inspections, labor at your order fulfillment provider is expensive.
 Anything that can be done upstream in your supply chain will reduce your order fulfillment costs and help you achieve cost-effective supply chain management.
 Customer-facing packaging, removing dunnage (cushioning material) in the cartons, and even ensuring the cartons fully use the area and height of a standard pallet opening all will help control your e-commerce shipping costs.

 4. Actively manage your inventory

 Product that does not sell has a double penalty to you as a service provider.
 One, the capital is tied up in the inventory.
 But, worse, you are going to see inventory charges month after month.
 Purge that inventory and you might be able to recover some of the capital outlay.
 But, if you do, you will definitely reduce your future inventory costs.
 So, don’t let inventory sit.
 Getting rid of old inventory before it consumes the margin of your profitable inventory is one of the simplest cost reduction strategies a business can employ.

 5. Keep track of inventory

 One of the worst periods a customer of a 3PL can have is when the “books” become unsynced.
-While the finger-pointing and confusion is not fun, the true cost of reconciling your inventory records and your provider’s is not just the labor hours.
+While the finger-pointing and confusion is not fun, the true total cost of reconciling your inventory records and your provider’s is not just the labor hours.
 It is also the lost e-commerce sales for inventory that was missing, and the need to adjust your records both in quantities and in dollars.
 To avoid this, keep track of what you think should be inbound and outbound.
 Verify those items and quantities, calling out discrepancies as soon as you feel something is wrong.
 Ignorance will never make this a reconciliation less painful.